OWASP/AppSec-Israel-2017/Training.md

 **This year, we are adding a free, 1 day training event before the regular Conference.**

 This training is aimed at developers, QA engineers, and beginners in the AppSec field.
+(This training is **NOT** for experienced security professionals, please leave the limited seats for those who need it!)

-The Training Day is free to attend, however [registration is required](Register) - we will enable registration soon.
+The Training Day is free to attend, however [registration is required](Register).

 **Date:** October 17, 2017
 **Time:** 9:00am - 5:00pm